 1) Begin with the statistics

 Statistics such as average GPA, GMAT/GRE/EA, years of experience, acceptance rate and starting salary will give you some good benchmarking data and a better idea of which schools could be potential options for you.
 Of course, these statistics are not the only factor and the whole package matters, but these provide a strong initial guide.
+To get started, check out these blogs about the US News and Financial Times rankings.

 2) Go broad